dmh247365/javascript-detailed/Callbacks/readme.md

-2. This then creates an execution context and populates its corresponding local memory with:- the parameter `array`, whose value is the first argument passed in, an array of three integers. the parameter `instructions`, whose value is second argument passed in, a function (multiplyBy2 function). the variable `output` which is a blank array, which is derived from within the function block.
+2. This then creates an execution context and populates its corresponding local memory with:- the parameter `array`, whose value is the first argument passed in, an array of three integers. the parameter `instructions`, whose value is second argument passed in, a function (multiplyBy2 function). the variable `output` is hoisted in which is a blank array, which is derived from within the function block.

 Every time a function is executed an execution context for that function is created (FEC), which basically means it creates a local execution context and local memory allocation to store variables, parameters and function declarations.